You’re in good company

 Readers of a legal e-zine don’t want to feel like they’re getting a lecture.
 They want to read something that is clear, relevant, topical and useful – and concise.

 Training for fee earners: Our training courses give fee earners the skills to draft in clear English and communicate effectively with clients.
 Courses are based on typical legal scenarios and materials.
 We also provide training in how to write to raise profile – for e-zines and commercial publications.

 Training for support staff: Our training for legal secretaries aims to ensure they can use correct grammar and punctuation.
 We also train support staff in how to write clear, concise internal and external emails and letters.

 Whatever you write, we can help you to reach target audiences successfully

-In academic institution, you write for a wide range of readers, in a wide range of mediums and to achieve a wide range of objectives.
-This means that all writers – support staff and academics – need to adapt the style, language and tone of voice they use, while still sounding professional and polished.
+In academic institutions, you write for a wide range of readers, in a wide range of mediums and to achieve a wide range of objectives.
+This means that all writers – support staff and academics – need to adapt their style, language and tone of voice, while still sounding professional and polished.